-Bio4Fuels is a cross-disciplinary research centre involving graduate students, PhD students and research scientists at NMBU, NTNU and HiT.
+Bio4Fuels is a cross-disciplinary research centre involving graduate students, PhD students and research scientists at NMBU, NTNU and USN.
 The centre has an extensive network of partners from industry, research institutes and academia, both in Norway and abroad, and public bodies.

 The Centre management:

 Deputy Leader: Prof. Svein Jarle Horn, NMBU .